 requestTestNotification and websockNotifConfig are not supported by the present document and shall not be included.

-General Exceptions:
+General Exceptions

 The SCEF is not reachable when Hosting CSE (i.e. IN-CSE) tries to send Group Message Delivery Request.
 In this case the IN-CSE will not be able to use multicast functionality to send the request to the group members.
 The IN-CSE may send the request to the group members using unicast functionality if applicable.